DataONEorg/Education/_lessons/lessons/06_protect/index.md

 ## Why Perform Backups?

-.one-half[* Limit loss of data, some of which may not be reproducible
+.full-width[* Limit loss of data, some of which may not be reproducible
 * Save time, money, productivity
 * Help prepare for disasters
   * Accidental deletions